nodejs/unofficial-builds/README.md

 This list of officially supported platforms is available in the Node.js [BUILDING.md](https://github.com/nodejs/node/blob/main/BUILDING.md#platform-list), where you can also find details in the [official nodejs.org binaries](https://github.com/nodejs/node/blob/main/BUILDING.md#official-binary-platforms-and-toolchains) section.
 Some platforms are "supported" in that they are tested by the Node.js test infrastructure, but they don't have binaries produced for nodejs.org.
 Other platforms receive minimal or no official support.

-**unofficial-builds** attempts to provide basic Node.js binaries for some platforms that either not supported or only partially supported by Node.js.
+**unofficial-builds** attempts to provide basic Node.js binaries for some platforms that are either not supported or only partially supported by Node.js.
 This project **does not provide any guarantees** and its results are not rigorously tested.
 Builds made available at nodejs.org have very high quality standards for code quality, support on the relevant platforms and for timing and methods of delivery.
 Builds made available by unofficial-builds have minimal or no testing; the platforms may have no inclusion in the official Node.js test infrastructure.
 These builds are made available for the convenience of their user community but those communities are expected to assist in their maintenance.

 ## Builds